dbisUnibas/CS108-PET/readme.md

 `ReqMan` (and its modes `editor` and `evaluator`) is a JavaFX application packed in an executable jar.
 Thus to run `ReqMan` one must execute the jar.

-After building the jar as described above, it is assumed the user is still in the `dev/` folder.

 The command to run `ReqMan` from command line, starting the GUI application use the following command (where X stands for the complete version string